Biden would be a fool not to break up huge food conglomerates

 One reason federal antitrust authorities have greenlighted the mergers that led to such concentration, the authors note, is the idea that allowing a few companies to dominate a particular market is more efficient, leading to lower costs and thus lower prices for consumers.
 But that’s not really the case.
 “Consumer prices are ‘sticky,’ rising when costs for powerful processors and retailers increase, but less likely to fall when prices paid to farmers decrease,” they write.
 And markets dominated by a few huge competitors provide fertile ground for collusion to raise prices.
 They point to a barrage of recent lawsuit and criminal cases alleging just that, among the the beef, pork, and chicken giants.

-As the authors note, market power translates to political power when conglomerates invest a share of their profits in lobbying and campaign donations—which then often helps them operate in a friendly regulatory environment.
+Market power translates to political power when conglomerates invest a share of their profits in lobbying and campaign donations—which then often helps them operate in a friendly regulatory environment.
 Workers suffer the consequences.
 As the authors note, regulatory authorities have largely been absent as nearly 50,000 meatpacking workers have tested positive for COVID-19 and more 250 have died.

 Here’s where we get to Vilsack’s claim about how taking on Big Ag is not a “winning issue” for politicians trying to win elections in rural areas, because they’re such big jobs creators.
 In reality, agribusiness corporations aren’t major employers in Iowa, and the meatpacking jobs they provide tend to be low-paying and highly dangerous. like those meatpacking jobs.
 And consolidation results in job losses, not gains.
 When German chemical giant Bayer took over US seed and pesticide behemoth Monsanto in 2018, the combined conglomerate shed 12,000 jobs globally, including 4,000 in the United States.

 Farmers aren’t really benefiting from the consolidation of agribusiness, either.
-It has help drain people from the landscape in places like Iowa, as farmers either exit the business in droves or scale up dramatically so they can make a living from tight profit margins.
-These charts from the report tell the tale: fewer and fewer—and ever larger—farms are producing more and more crops.
+It has helped drain people from the landscape in places like Iowa, as farmers either exit the business in droves or scale up dramatically so they can make a living from tight profit margins.
+These charts from the report tell the tale: fewer and fewer—and ever larger—farms are producing more and more crops and meat.

 The report’s findings raise a stark question: Why should politicians tread lightly around companies who don’t employ many people in rural areas—and whose market power doesn’t serve the interests of those they do contact, like meatpacking workers and farmers?